-Our quarterly performance may vary substantially and this variance may decrease our stock price.
+Our quarterly performance may vary substantially and this variance, as well as general market conditions, may cause our stock price to fluctuate greatly and potentially expose us to litigation.

 Our revenues to date have been generated from a limited number of development contracts with U.S. government entities and commercial partners.
 Our quarterly operating results may vary significantly based on: